-As the previous owner of two businesses in the Brainerd lakes area, and over 20+ years of hospitality experience preparing for the seasonality of the summer tourism was always one of the largest challenges our businesses would face every year.
-Whether it be from my time with Ernie’s on Gull Lake or Life Cycle in Brainerd and Nisswa, it became apparent that no matter the business, industry or profession, there is always going to be seasonal impact.
-Often, the main difference was just how severe that impact may be.
+As the previous owner of two businesses in the Brainerd Lakes area and over 20+ years of hospitality experience, preparing for the seasonality of summer tourism was always one of the largest challenges our businesses would face every year.
+Whether it be from my time with Ernie’s on Gull Lake or Life Cycle in Brainerd and Nisswa, it became apparent that no matter the business, industry or profession, there was always going to be seasonal impact.

-Weather is one of the things you can’t control as a seasonal business owners, if weather isn’t on your side your available cash flow may be dwindling as you prepare for a deluge of tourists.
-How you manage your business during transition seasons will determine how ready you are for high season success and the steps you take during high season will prepare you for low season.
+How you manage your business during transition seasons will determine how ready you are for high season success.
+And the steps you take during the peak season will prepare you for the slower seasons.